-Backflow The unplanned reversal of flow of water or mixtures of water and contaminants into the water supply system.
+Backflow The unplanned reversal of flow of water or

+mixtures of water and contaminants into the

+water supply network.

-Backflow Device Backflow device or air gap that is designed to prevent the return of flow into the Councils water supply system.
-These devices can include non-return valves, reduce pressure zone devices, and double check valves.
+Backflow Device Backflow device or air gap that is designed to prevent the return of flow into the Council's water supply network.
+These devices can include nonreturn valves, reduce pressure zone devices, and double check valves.

-Boundary Legal boundary of the site, or in the case of more than one premise on a site, it is defined by the notional boundary of a complying unit site area.
+Boundary Legal boundary of the site, or in the case of more

+than one premise on a site, it is defined by the notional boundary of a complying unit site area.
-Catchment

-An area of land which drains to a waterbody from where a public water supply is drawn.
+Catchment An area of land which drains to a waterbody from

+where a public water supply is drawn.